-This open-face sandwich with roasted vegetables and smoky walnut sauce is the deliciously simple meal you didn't even know you needed in your life!
-It's one of those "greater than the sum of its parts" kind of things.
+These roasted vegetable sandwiches are the deliciously simple meal you didn't even know you needed in your life!
 Made with sweet potato, onion, portobello, red pepper, and the most amazing, rich, and thick walnut sauce, the components of this meal come together in about 45 minutes and can be prepped in advance.
 This recipe is vegan and easily made oil-free and/or gluten-free.

 The magic of these roasted vegetable sandwiches comes from the contrasting flavors and textures - think sweetness of onion and sweet potato, smokiness of smoked paprika, umami of portobellos, richness of walnuts, and the crispness of fresh lettuce and perfectly toasted bread.